-12 http://www.bmbf.de/pub/roadmap_research_infrastructures.pdf mostly in the sciences with few implementations in the CH and the humanities.14 So far, the spread of citizen science across domains is uneven.
-For example, when checking the numbers of projects offered on CrowdCrafting in the end of 2014 and three months later, it is noticeable that there is a very fast growth of the projects in the social science domain.
-Humanities mark growth, but the number of such projects is considerably smaller than traditional "hard science" and arts projects.
+The interest for such projects has grown to the extent that specialised platforms which allow defining research tasks and involving users have been created; e.g. Zooniverse and CrowdCrafting developed in collaboration between the Citizen Cyberscience Centre and the Open Knowledge Foundation.
+These platforms are used for research in different domains, but mostly in the sciences with few implementations in the CH and the humanities11.
+However, the spread of citizen science across domains is uneven.
+For example, when checking the numbers of projects offered on CrowdCrafting at the end of 2014 and three months later, it is noticeable that there is a very fast growth of projects in the social science domain.
+Humanities show growth, but the number of such projects is considerably smaller than traditional 'hard science' and arts projects.